Dry skin is typically identified through sensation, although it is also possible to measure skin dryness.

 If you encounter any discomfort, tension or ruggedness, you may have dry skin.
-Those that suffer from dry skin naturally possess less grease on the external layer of their skin leading to a significant loss of water (dehydration) et renders their skin more sensible.
-Dry skin makes the skin thinner, more robust and more sensible to meteorological conditions.
+Those that suffer from dry skin naturally possess less protective grease on skin's external layer to a significant loss of water (dehydration).
+Dry skin makes the skin thinner, more robust and more sensitive to meteorological conditions.

 Many factors are responsible for dry skin.
-These may include the sun, the cold, the wind, the over-exposure to water, very hot showers or baths, soaps, medication and ageing.
+These may include sun, cold, wind, over-exposure to water, very hot showers or baths, soaps, some surfactants used in personal care products, medication and ageing.

 Ask your nearest specialist to find the best treatment for your kind of skin.